mikebrady/nqptp/README.md

 # firewall-cmd --permanent --add-service=ptp # make it permanent across reboots
 ```

 ## Notes
 Please note that `nqptp` must run in `root` mode to be able to access ports 319 and 320.

 Since `nqptp` uses ports 319 and 320, it can not coexist with any other user of those ports, such as full PTP service daemons.

 ## Programming Notes
-A _timing peer list_ can be sent to `nqptp` over port 9000.
-The list consists of the letter `T` followed by a space-separated list of the IP numbers of the timing peers.
-The list replaces any existing timing peer list.
+Commands and status information are sent to `nqptp` over port 9000.

-Information about the timing peer list's *master clock* is provided via a [POSIX shared memory](https://pubs.opengroup.org/onlinepubs/007908799/xsh/shm_open.html) interface.
+Information about the PTP clock is provided via a [POSIX shared memory](https://pubs.opengroup.org/onlinepubs/007908799/xsh/shm_open.html) interface.

 Here are details of the interface: